25 essential tips for driving in Portugal without losing your cool

 10. A lot of white lines desperately need repainting and it’s difficult to work out where the middle of the road is when you’re driving in the dark, especially when it’s raining.
 Go slowly.

-15. Despite appearances, it’s illegal to use a mobile phone while driving unless it’s hands free.
+14. Despite appearances, it’s illegal to use a mobile phone while driving unless it’s hands free.
+Stopping your car in the middle of the road to take a call isn’t an option either, although many people don’t seem to realise this.

 20. No matter how hard you look for signs, you will probably find that they disappear on you just when you need them most.
 Or they will only become visible after you have passed the roundabout exit.
 Try to stay calm and be prepared to do full circles of roundabouts when in unfamiliar territory.
 Better still, use GPS!